Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor

-We note that we will not analyze the second expression in Eq.~\eqref{flux components} in detail and will further restrict ourselves to the internal components of the tensor.
-Of course, this matrix is of great interest when considering the problem of anisotropy of the chirality flux, however, in this paper we focus on other components.
+In the analysis of Eq.~\eqref{flux components}, we will not examine the second expression in detail and will instead restrict ourselves to the internal components of the tensor, namely the first and third expressions.
+While the matrix $Z^{0bc}$ is of great interest for problems involving anisotropy of the chirality flux, in this paper we focus on the remaining components.